infosoftas/info-subscription-doc/source/general/getting-started.rst

 * A set of client credentials
 * A TenantId

-The client credentials are used for Authentication and Authorization described separately.
+The client credentials are used for Authentication and Authorization which is :ref:`described separately <authorization>`_

 While the TenantId is used to ascertain which tenant your application is trying to access.